-The only time this emotionally detached man can connect is through sex.
+Some unemotional guys want sex all the time.
+Just sex — not lovemaking.
+The only time this man can get close to you is through sex.
 But sex for him is not a mutual expression of love and intimacy, it’s a physical release or a conquest.

 Some of these men will avoid sex or initiate it infrequently because sex itself is too intimate and requires too much from him.
 This can affect his libido and performance.